lm3nitro/Projects/Virtualization/ESXi/Par 1-VMWare ESXI Install.md

 ### Scope:

 I currently have a PowerEdge R720 server racked in my home network.
 I will be installing VMWare ESXi to host several VMs that I will be using for my projects.
+This is Part 1 out of 4.
 This portion will only be convering the installation of VMWare ESXi while other sections will inlcude running a vulnerability scan, patching and creating a VM in VMWare ESXi.

 ### Tools and Technology:
 VMWare ESXi and a PowerEdge R720 server

 ## Getting started
-First thing is to go to VMWare to download ESXi:
+First thing is to go to VMWare to download ESXi.
+You will need to have an account and will be asked to login in order to access the downloads:

 ![Pasted image 20240422100434](https://github.com/lm3nitro/Projects/assets/55665256/a5d6212b-56ef-49f8-b3da-e7d3dbbe34a8)

 Once you login, go to **Downloads**
 ![Pasted image 20240422100529](https://github.com/lm3nitro/Projects/assets/55665256/3926921c-c91a-478e-8394-5d9a2f051407)

-Locate and select the product you are looking for, in my case it ESXi:
+Locate and select the product you are looking for, in my case it is ESXi:

 ![Pasted image 20240422100714](https://github.com/lm3nitro/Projects/assets/55665256/12bc15ec-9b17-415d-a6f9-32b9dbf69b12)